ariard/lightning-rfc/13-offer-encoding.md

 2. Contain a transferrable proof that the user is the one who was responsible for paying the invoice in the first place.

-Providing a key in *invrequest* allows a user to prove that they were the one to request the invoice.
+Providing a key in *invoice_request* allows a user to prove that they were the one to request the invoice.
 In addition, the merkle construction of the BOLT 13 invoice signature allows the user to selectively reveal fields of the invoice in case of dispute.